xypan1232/ToxDL/README.md

 Linux: Ubuntu 16.04

 # Demo
 ToxDL, ToxDL-CNN and ToxDL-ODE use the same script with different settings in the file "TestFiles/000_test.test".
 ToxDL-OD and ToxDL-One use the same script with different settings in the file "TestFiles/000_test.test".
+Since one-hot encoding is 269-D, thus 256 for domain embedding in the some py files should be changed to 269.
 ## ToxDL
 You first make empty directory "parameters/" and "predictions/", then directly  run the below command to run ToxDL model on animal training, validaiton and test set by running: <br>
 ``` python ToxDL.py```